 Overnight on board the boat in Halong Bay (private cabin on-board the join-in boat cruise).

-Wake to the sound of the sea gently lapping at the boat and be struck by the palpable sense of peacefulness whilst anchored in the middle of Halong Bay as the sun rises.
-After witnessing sunrise, breakfast is served (brunch on some boats).
-Enjoy the scenery while the vessel cruises slowly through the magnificent rock formations back towards the port.
+Enjoy the morning in the middle of Halong Bay as the sun rises on Halong and breakfast is served (brunch on some boats) while the vessel cruises slowly through the magnificent rock formations and back towards the port.
 Mid-morning the boat will return to shore.
-Disembark and transfer to Hanoi Noi Bai International Airport to board a flight to the next destination.
+Disembark and transfer to Hanoi Noi Bai International Airport to board your flight to your next destination.

 Our Services Include: